Artanidos/UBUCON/project/architecture.md

 # Architecture

-As the base we use Scuttlebut infrastukture.
+As the base we could use Scuttlebut infrastukture.
 This project already has got a few pubs available and the protocoll is matured.

+We might also use an own protocol if it makes sense.
+We can combine a few techniques like storing videos on youtube or vimeo, pictures and feed on Diaspora, where we could use Diaspora for #searching also.
+Locally we only store the key to our own account and those og our friends and friends of friends.
+So that data is limited.
+The latest posts and pictures can be chached of course.

 At the client side we use a QML client where we will render all messages using QML instead of HTML.
 This enables us to create dynamic apps with native widgets.